-The Multi-Board Residential Real Estate Contract 6.1 is the most widely used contract in Northern Illinois.
+The Multi-Board Residential Real Estate Contract 7.0 is the most widely used contract in Northern Illinois.
 I had the pleasure of representing the DuPage County Bar Association on the drafting committee which consisted of representatives of all the major boards of Realtors and bar associations in Will, Cook, DuPage, Kane, McHenry and Lake County.
 This explanation is not intended for attorneys, but is rather intended for Realtors, Buyers and Sellers.
-I urge that you have a copy of the contract for reference as you read this explanation.
+I suggest that you have a copy of the contract for reference as you read this explanation.
 The paragraph numbers in this explanation are the same that appear in the Contract.

 1. The Parties